 The loft of your driver will determine your launch angle and manufacturers have made it a priority to make this as flexible as possible.
-The Majority of drivers will allow extensive setting changes for enhanced performance and distance.
-They have taken into account that club-head speed varies between golfers produced a setup to suit every swing.
+The majority of drivers will allow extensive setting changes for enhanced performance and distance.
+They have taken into account that clubhead speed varies among golfers and produced a setup to suit every swing.

 The adjustability of your chosen driver will allow you to turn into a golfer that can shape your shots rather than be a straight shooter only.
 There is nothing wrong with a straight shooter but on occasion, you will find yourself in a position where you need to shape the ball.

 Take special care in selecting a shaft that has the right fit in terms of flex, weight, and length for your specific conditions.

 The incorrect selection of shaft can cause you to have erratic results causing you to visit your professional regularly to iron out these deficiencies.
 Your swing speed will ultimately determine the shaft flex.

 Lighter shafts tend to be whippier as a result of a faster swing.